OBVSG/marcxml2table/README.md

 For any indicator, use an asterisk sign `*` as wildcard.
 For the blank indicator, use the hash sign `#`.

+## Optional Argument

+User the `--parse_hol` switch to parse Marx Holdings XML Data.
+Since Alma cannot Export Holdings Records, the REST API endpoint to retrieve full Holdings information should be used.
+See [download_holdings](#download-holdings) section.
 # Example

 * Sample input `sample_marc.xml` with isolated 001 and 983 fields: